yicenma/tswd-portfolio/critique-by-design.md

 ## Step four: Test the solution

-I have shown my visualizations to two different people and asked for their feedback shown below.
+I have shown my visualizations to two different people(mid 20's) and asked for their feedback shown below.
 One is my classmate and the other is the general audience.

 ### First VIZ